djcoyne/CournotMergerSimulation/README.md

           Displays the estimated harm to consumer surplus as a result of the merger by market

-    cfirm - These are firm objects that are passed into a CournotMerge object
+    firm - These are firm objects that are passed into a CournotMerge object

       Functions:
         __init__(self, name="", q=[0], markets=[""])